woc-hack/tutorial/README.md

 * Census of all FLOSS
    - What is out there, of what kind, how much
-   - Ability to select projects/developers for natural experiments/other empirical studies
+   - Ability to select projects/developers/APIs for natural experiments/other empirical studies
 * Provide FLOSS-wide relationships
    - Technical dependencies (to run applications)
    - Tool dependencies (to build/test applications)
-   - Code migration
+   - Code copying
    - Knowledge (and people) migration
+   - API use and spread over time
 * Data Cleaned/Augmented/Contextualized
    - Correction: Authors/Forks/Outliers
    - Augmentation: Dependencies/Linking to other data sources
    - Context: project types/expertise
 * Big Data Analytics: Map entities to all related entities efficiently
-* Timely: Targeting < 1 week old analyzable snapshot of the entire FLOSS
+* Timely: Targeting < 1 Quarter old analyzable snapshot of the entire FLOSS
 * Community run
    - Hackathon will help determine community needs
    - [Hackathon Schedule](https://github.com/woc-hack/schedule)